Frequently Asked Questions

-Once you’ve found your “perfect gown”, stop looking.
+Once you’ve found your “perfect dress”, stop looking.

-The search for your wedding gown can be the most exciting and fun experiences of the the wedding planning process.
-Your gown will set the tone for your entire wedding.
+The search for your wedding dress can be the most exciting and fun experience of the the wedding planning process.
+Your dress will set the tone for your entire wedding.
 This is the one time when you will be able to experience being pampered and transformed into a gorgeous bride.

 Before you start shopping, consider your budget, location and personal style.
 Falling in love with something that’s priced well outside of your financial comfort zone can feel extremely uncomfortable and discouraging.
 You should also consider where and when you’re getting married.
 Is it a destination wedding?
 Will you be outside?
 Will it be winter, spring, summer or fall?
-These factors can all help you choose the perfect gown for your day.
+These factors can all help you choose the perfect dress for your day.
+After all…It’s Your Day!

 An excellent Bridal Specialist will ask lots of questions to get more clarity about your wedding day.
 They will want to be helpful to you and will have some recommendations for you.
-An expert Specialist has seen gowns on many women in various shapes and sizes and will be able to direct you to a dress that will look great on your body.
+An expert Specialist has seen dresses on many women in various shapes and sizes and will be able to direct you to a dress that will look great on your body.
 Let her expertise guide you when considering some shapes or styles you might never have imagined wearing.
 Your Specialist should make you feel comfortable and free to express your own opinion.
 From the moment you enter the boutique, be mindful of the way you are being treated and of the way the Bridal Specialist makes you feel.
 Do they treat you with respect?
 This is your special day and you deserve help that makes you feel comfortable and happy.
 Remember, this is probably the most expensive garment you will ever purchase and you want someone looking out for your best interests!

 Wear/bring the right undergarments